John Whitby Allen: Death and fire

+Fire

+Ten days after Allen died, some of his friends gathered for an operating session and discussion on the preservation of the railroad in accordance with Allen's wishes.

-According to Linn Westcott's book Model Railroading with John Allen ("The Book"), the fire was determined by an investigator have been started from a small gas furnace.
-John rarely used the furnace, because he liked to keep the house cool, or possibly because it was not vented correctly.
+When they left, someone set a small gas furnace in the train room to 65 °F. Allen had rarely used the furnace, because he liked to keep the house cool, or possibly because it was not vented correctly.
+He had covered it with tar paper.

-Linn Westcott was asked by Andrew Allen (John's brother) to investigate if the layout could be salvaged.
-The fire caused extensive damage.
+This caused a fire, investigators later determined, according to Linn Westcott's book Model Railroading with John Allen.
+The fire was quickly reported and extinguished fast enough to save the house, but it destroyed the final, still-unfinished incarnation of Allen's railroad.
+Linn Westcott was asked by John's brother Andrew Allen to see whether the layout could be salvaged.
 They tried to save the "French Gulch" section, but it collapsed as they moved it after two hours of work.

+The damage was mainly contained to the layout room, and the house was rehabilitated and sold.

+A few model railroad items attributed to Allen survive and have been authenticated.

 Legacy

-Allen's death was first mentioned in an obituary penned by editor Tony Koester in the March 1973 issue of Railroad Model Craftsman.
-Allen's death was also covered in the April 1973 issue of Model Railroader magazine.
-It contained an obituary and Allen was featured on the front cover.
-There was also a retrospective on John Allen in the January 2003 issue of Model Railroader in remembrance of him 30 years after his death.
+The first wide public mention of Allen's death was an obituary penned by editor Tony Koester in the March 1973 issue of Railroad Model Craftsman.
+"John Allen was an institution, Although his material had appeared in print on countless occasions (the December 1947 issue of Railroad Model Craftsman featured a John Allen cover), reader enthusiasm for his well known HO scale Gorre & Daphetid never wore down," Koester wrote.
+"The hobby has lost an all-time great."

+The April 1973 issue of Model Railroader magazine contained an obituary by editor Linn Westcott and a cover photo of Allen.

+The January 2003 issue of Model Railroader contained a remembrance of him 30 years after his death.

 Former Model Railroader editor Linn Westcott's final book, entitled Model Railroading with John Allen, was published posthumously in 1981.
 Westcott died in 1980 while writing the book.
 It contained various quotes and photographs from Allen demonstrating his techniques.

 There is a video about John Allen's railroad by Sunday River Productions called The Gorre & Daphetid with footage shot by Richard Reynolds with a small intro by Glenn Beier who also operated on the G&D. Glenn Beier says "it is the only motion picture ever made of the world's most famous model railroad".
 Until February 2007, only a VHS copy of the video was for sale.
 Now both VHS and DVD versions are available.

-John Allen is also famous for devising the Timesaver model railway shunting puzzle.